TRaSH-Guides/Guides/CONTRIBUTING.md

 pip install mkdocs
 ```

 Then, install dependent modules using the command below.
-This command should be run in the root
-directory of the repository (i.e. where the `requirements.txt` file is).
+This command should be run in the repository's root directory (i.e., where the `requirements.txt` file is).
 If the `pip` command does
-not work, refer to the mkdocs installation page linked in the Prerequisite section above.
+If it does not work, refer to the mkdocs installation page linked in the Prerequisite section above.

 ```bash
 pip install -r docs/requirements.txt